pbinkley/microcopying_1940/index.markdown

 time to register a rather vigorous protest against the conduct of microfilming in the past.
 For instance, a great deal of the European archive material in the Manuscript Division of the Library of Congress is on microfilm.
-Recently one of the <span style="page" id="page64">[p.64]</span> southwestern universities wanted a positive copy that amounted to something like 6,000 feet.
+Recently one of the <span class="page" id="page64">[p.64]</span> southwestern universities wanted a positive copy that amounted to something like 6,000 feet.
 It was practically impossible to make a positive copy of that film, for two reasons: first, because it was exposed so poorly that you would have to change your printing speed I suppose every six inches.
 Fortunately,